Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/README.md

 See you on the other side of 2025!

-Still in training… will properly finish this README when I graduate end of 2025!
+Still in training… will properly finish this README when I finish this cohort and writing my exam with AWS 2025/6!

 – Mokgadi: mokgadi9939@gmail.com